 Designed for student success, graduates will have many employment opportunities in the manufacturing sector.
 Labs include up-to-date technology in areas like gas metal arc welding of steel and aluminum, gas tungsten arc welding of steel and aluminum, robotic welding, operation of machining stations, metal forming, laser cutting and plasma cutting.

-When you enroll in the Progessive Welding Technology program at MTI, you can earn an Associate of Applied Science degree in four semesters or exit after two semesters with a diploma.
+When you enroll in the Progessive Welding Technology program at Mitchell Tech, you can earn an Associate of Applied Science degree in four semesters or exit after two semesters with a diploma.

 We value our partners!
-Learn more about Mitchell's Trail King Industries and how they are helping MTI to train the next generation of welders and manufacturing technicians!
+Learn more about Mitchell's Trail King Industries and how they are helping Mitchell Tech to train the next generation of welders and manufacturing technicians!

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2018, 18 of the 19 graduates responded to the survey.
+In 2019, 15 of the 15 graduates are represented in the data.
 Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).